CSE512-16S/a3-wesleytlee-sacmehta/README.md

 - Logman, a windows utility for capturing CPU related statistics
 - NVIDIA SMI, nvidia's utility to capture GPU related statistics

 Our visualization displays these utilization rates over time for each application.
-The three main graphs feature a tooltip that can be used to examine performance at individual time points and a legend that allows one to focus on a subset of the four variable (single click) or a single variable (double clicking).
-Summaries of these three applications are provided in a fourth graph below these, which shows average CPU and GPU utilizations over time.
-For further examination of any single application, including looking at CPU Utilization on individual cores, you can click the "View Details" button.
-This calls a pop-up viewer with graphs of all the data.
+The three main graphs feature a tooltip that can be used to examine performance at individual time points and a legend that allows one to focus on a subset of the four variable (single click) or a single variable (double click).
+Summaries of these three applications are provided in a fourth graph below these three graphs and show average of CPU and GPU performance metrics over time.
+For further examination of any single application, including looking at CPU utilization on individual cores, you can click the "View Details" button.
+This calls a pop-up viewer with graphs of entire data.
 Additionally, this view allows one to zoom in on smaller intervals of runtime if desired.

 ## Running Instructions